All Episodes

 And you've heard it yourself.

-You've heard of the social conservatives, and you've heard of the fiscal conservatives.
+You've heard of the social conservatives and you've heard of the fiscal conservatives.

 And then there are the religious conservatives.

-Wade, you are sadly mistaken, and you terribly misunderstand the uh the makeup of the right wing.
+And you terribly misunderstand the makeup of the right wing.

-As I've I've said over and over, the problem with Roe v.
+As I've said over and over, the problem with Roe versus Wade is not just abortion.

-Because I know, folks, I know plenty of people who are honest people, who are very, very pro-abortion, who also tell me that they think Roe v.
+Because, you know, I know folks, I know plenty of people who are honest people, very, very pro-abortion, who also tell me that they think Roe versus Wade is rotten law.

 And it is.

-It's it's rotten law.
+It's rotten law.

 Forget the abortion component.